ProzorroUKR/openprocurement.api/docs/source/contracting/tutorial.rst

 Contract in the tender system

-.. http:example:: http/example_contract.http
+.. httpexample:: http/example_contract.http
    :code:

 *Contract id is the same in both tender and contract system.*

 Let's access the URL of the created object:

-.. http:example:: http/contract-view.http
+.. httpexample:: http/contract-view.http
    :code: